Reinhold Hoppe: Contributions

 and coining the term "polytope".
 In 1880 he published a closed-form expression for all triangles with consecutive integer sides and rational area, also known as almost-equilateral Heronian triangles.
 He is sometimes credited with having proven Isaac Newton's conjecture on the kissing number problem, that at most twelve congruent balls can touch a central ball of the same radius, but his proof was incorrect, and a valid proof was not found until 1953.

 Hoppe published several works on a formula for the m-fold derivative of a composition of functions.
 The formula, now known as "Hoppe's formula", is a variation of Faà di Bruno's formula.
 Hoppe's publication of his formula in 1845 predates Faà di Bruno's in 1852, but is later than some other independent discoveries of equivalent formulas.

-In his work on special functions, Hoppe belonged to the Königsburg school of thought, led by Carl Jacobi.
+In his work on special functions, Hoppe belonged to the Königsberg school of thought, led by Carl Jacobi.

 He also published research in fluid mechanics.